US Open 2024: Rory McIlroy says he has 'great chance' of chasing down Bryson DeChambeau on final day at Pinehurst

 Bryson DeChambeau sits three clear of Rory McIlroy, Patrick Cantlay and Matthieu Pavon after 54 holes at the US Open; watch the final round from Pinehurst No 2, live on Sky Sports Golf from 2pm, Sunday

-Rory McIlroy says he's got "a great chance" going into the final round of the US Open at Pinehurst, despite sitting three strokes behind overnight leader Bryson DeChambeau.
+Rory McIlroy believes he has "a great chance" going into the final round of the US Open at Pinehurst, despite sitting three strokes behind overnight leader Bryson DeChambeau.

 McIlroy remains without a major win since claiming a fourth with his 2014 PGA Championship victory, the world No 3 posting 20 top-10 finishes at major championships since.